 McMaster University is renowned for the creation of innovative teaching systems that accelerate student development.
 Nowhere is this more evident than in the breakthrough thinking that led to the creation of the Neuroscience Graduate Program.

-More than 80 faculty members from across the campus have collaborated on the development of McMaster's Neuroscience Graduate Program - a program designed to breakthrough those conventional boundaries that inhibit leading-edge, interdisciplinary research and study.
+More than 70 faculty members from across the campus have collaborated on the development of McMaster's Neuroscience Graduate Program - a program designed to breakthrough those conventional boundaries that inhibit leading-edge, interdisciplinary research and study.

-MINDS program covers the broadest spectrum of neuroscience: cellular and molecular; clinical and health; cognitive; computational; neurotech; and systems and behavioural.
+The Neuroscience Graduate Program covers the broadest spectrum of neuroscience: cellular and molecular; clinical and health; cognitive; computational; neurotech; and systems and behavioural.

-MINDS connects students with an internationally recognized faculty of researchers and scholars, working within a closely knit, resource-rich research environment.
+Our Program connects students with an internationally recognized faculty of researchers and scholars, working within a closely knit, resource-rich research environment.